 The year’s just about to start in the lunisolar Chinese calendar.
-It’s time for you to cleanse the house from ill-fortune and make way for good luck as the Year of the Monkey goes in full swing on February 8th around Melbourne.
+So, it’s time for you to make way for good luck for Chinese New Year on February 8.

 ChinatownLittle Bourke St, Melbourne

 More than a big party, the streets of Chinatown will be a big explosion of oriental culture.
 Play around with the roving musicians, street performers, and artists as they take over the streets.

 Get to know the wise figures in Chinese mythology.
 Let your kids be part of the fun.
 Let them learn traditional martial arts, traditional dance, and the festive lion dance.